andytsang20/portfolio2/content/categories/example-category/_index.md

 ---
-title: Example Category
+title: About ME
-description: A description of this category
+description: A description of of myself
 image:

 # Badge style